 The best way to discern your homeowners insurance needs is to have your insurance agent come to your home to run a cost estimation for you.
-This way, they see everything first-hand, and you’re right there with them to ask any questions you have about your additional, perhaps unexpected, insurance needs.
-As an extra benefit: it’s documented that an insurance agent did indeed come to your home and property.
-This could come in handy someday when and if the amount of coverage you are carrying comes into question usually at a time of a loss.
+They need to see everything first-hand.
+Plus you’re right there with them to ask any questions you have about your additional, perhaps unexpected, insurance needs.
+As an extra benefit: you have documentation that an insurance agent did indeed come to your home and property.
+This could come in handy someday if the amount of coverage you are carrying comes into question.
+This usually happens at a time of a loss.

-Many homeowners insurance companies say that they can just figure everything out over the phone but I don’t agree.
-Determining the amount of coverage you need to carry can be complicated.
-That is why doing things over the phone or through the internet for that matter can be dangerous.
+Many homeowners insurance companies say that they can just figure everything out over the phone.
+But I don’t agree.
+Determining the amount of coverage you need to carry can be complex.

-If your agent is unwilling to coming to your home, find someone else who will because this is the only way to really know you are carrying the right amount of coverage.
-If necessary your financial advisor will be able to provide you with a list of qualified, reputable insurance agents who will take the time and make the effort to walk through your home to do an in-person cost estimation.
+If your agent is unwilling to coming to your home, find someone else who will.
+This is the only way to really know you are carrying the right amount of coverage.
+Your financial advisor should be able to provide you with a list of qualified, reputable insurance agents.
+You want one who will take the time and make the effort to walk through your home to do an in-person cost estimation.

 This helps avoid the types of monumental insurance coverage mistakes that I see all too often.
-If a homeowners insurance policy is filled with guesses and incomplete information, there will likely be a tremendous amount of under-insuring or over-insuring, neither of which work in your best interest.
+When the agents don’t take the time to do the in-person estimate, their policies are filled with guesses and incomplete information.
+This causes a tremendous amount of under-insuring or over-insuring, neither of which work in your best interest.